Rahul-Kumar-Paswan/SpringBoot-Fullstack-UserPortal/README.md

 > 💡 **Tip:** Ensure your **AWS credentials**, **Docker Hub login**, and **kubeconfig** are properly configured before triggering the Jenkins pipeline.

 ---

 ## 📂 Project Structure

-A quick overview of the key directories and files in the **SpringBoot-Fullstack-UserPortal** repository:

----

-## 📂 Project Structure

-The **SpringBoot-Fullstack-UserPortal** project follows a clean and modular layout — separating application logic, infrastructure configuration, and deployment assets.

 ```bash
 .